makersacademy/airport_challenge/README.md

 1. Completed steps 1-3.
 2. Created a domain model with 6 + 3 user stories in docs/UserStories.md.
 3. The initial commit passed in Travis.
 Coveralls yielded an error message:
 "Coveralls encountered an exception: RestClient::UnprocessableEntity.
-422 Unprocessable Entity".
+422 Unprocessable Entity.
-The bundle... command exited with 0.
+The bundle... command exited with 0."
-4.
+4. Feature tested in IRB then unit-tested with Rspec for Story 01.
+Updated the domain model.
+Commited and pushed.
+May have written too much Ruby code (some of it may not be covered by test).

 =================